 Employees who are permanently disabled from workplace injuries may be eligible for additional damages, in some cases for life.

 In order for workers’ compensation benefits to be approved, it must be shown that the employee’s injury was suffered as a direct result of his or her employment.
 The injury must have occurred in a workplace accident or it must be directly caused by the employee’s duties over a period of time, such as breathing in toxic fumes or developing carpal tunnel syndrome.
-Also, injuries while driving or traveling on work-related tasks generally can be covered under workers’ compensation too
+Injuries while driving or traveling on work-related tasks can generally be covered under workers’ compensation too.

 Our workers’ compensation attorneys know how to build an effective case so that your claim stands the best chance of being approved the first time, so you can start receiving workers’ compensation benefits right away.
 We will collect evidence, interview witnesses, and investigate all aspects of your case to show how your injury or illness is a direct result of your employment.
 Our workers’ compensation lawyers will help you through all steps involved in filing for workers’ compensation benefits, from proving that your claim is legitimate to filling out all necessary paperwork and meeting all deadlines.

 Appealing Denied Workers’ Compensation Claims